Akherousin/Photosnap/README.md

 #### Accessible Toggle Component

 This project showcases how I implemented a toggle component on the pricing page of a website.
 The toggle component allows the user to switch between monthly and yearly plans, and it looks like a simple switch component.
 However, I wanted to make it accessible for assistive technologies (AT) such as screen readers, so that they can announce which pricing plan was chosen.
-The usual way to create a switch component is to use an <input type='checkbox'> element and style it with CSS.
+The usual way to create a switch component is to use an `<input type='checkbox'/>` element and style it with CSS.
 However, this approach has some drawbacks when it comes to accessibility: a checkbox only has two possible states: checked or unchecked.
 This means that the screen reader will only announce something like “Monthly plan, checked” or “Monthly plan, unchecked”, and not indicate if the “Yearly plan” was chosen.
 To overcome these challenges, I decided to use two radio buttons instead of a checkbox, and make them look like a classic toggle using SVG.
 Radio buttons have some advantages over checkboxes:

 - Radio buttons can have multiple values, and only one of them can be selected at a time.
 This means that the screen reader can announce something like “Monthly plan, selected” or “Yearly plan, selected”, and indicate which option is currently active.